Abdallah-Mansoor/Online-Storage-Landing-Page/README.md

 # Online-Storage-Landing-Page-Frontend-Mentor-Challenge
-- This is challenge from Frontendmentor.io
+- This is a coding challenge from Frontendmentor.io.